History of the British farthing: Twentieth century and abolition (1902–1956)

 In the years after the Second World War, the farthing had seen more use, as the standard one-pound (454 g) bread loaf had its price set by government, and the price included an odd halfpenny; thus a cash transaction for the purchase of a half-pound loaf by itself required the use of a farthing, either with the payment or as change.
-By the 1950s, due to inflation, the purchasing power of the farthing had dropped, as had commercial demand.
+By the 1950s, inflation meant that the purchasing power of the farthing had dropped, as had commercial demand.
 Letters to The Times reflected this reality: one correspondent reported being refused when offering eight farthings to a bus conductor for a twopenny fare, and a vendor becoming abusive when offered six farthings for a newspaper.
 This occurred even though, as a later letter noted, the coin was still legal tender to a shilling.
 Demand continued to dwindle, and production of the farthing was discontinued after 1956.
 Eliminating the farthing from commerce also made way for a possible smaller penny and halfpenny that Royal Mint officials contemplated proposing.
 The farthing ceased to be legal tender after 31 December 1960.